juxt/site/docs/src/pages/learn/kanban/index.md

 JUXT's InSite console (or indeed any preferred GraphQL visualiser) allows you to amend and test your data structures in real time, giving you the convenience and immediacy of existing no-code back end products, without their frustrating opacity or inevitable limits on customisation as your system becomes more complex.

 All the most commonly used back end functionality happens in one place in Site - a GraphQL schema - and requires only a basic knowledge of GraphQL.
-For more complex requirements Site can integrate custom queries and external code files, and each iteration can be built on the previous with no need for system-wide refactoring.
+For more complex requirements, Site can integrate custom queries and external code files, and each iteration can be built on the previous with no need for system-wide refactoring.

-I'm sure all of that is enough to whet your appetite, so lets crack on with a tutorial to build the back end for a simple kanban app.
+I'm sure all of that is enough to whet your appetite, so let's crack on with a tutorial to build the back end for a simple kanban app.
 Hooking up a user interface is beyond the scope of this tutorial (for now...), but here is an example of a similar React based web-app that uses Site as its resource server:

 <img src="/images/hiring.gif"/>